-Outdoor Dining Guide for OC - OceanCity.com
+Ocean City, MD Outdoor Dining Guide - Top 10 Outdoor Restaurants in OC

 The Ropewalk

-One of the newest additions to the destination dining scene, The Ropewalk is great for kids and for couples.
+One of the newer additions to the destination dining scene, The Ropewalk is great for kids and for couples.
 It’s also great for a night out as much as it is for a quick lunch.
-As yo can read below, its Happy Hour is one of the best in town.
+As you can read below, their Happy Hour is known for being one of the best in town.

 Getting ready at The Ropewalk – OceanCity.com